acailic/software-interview-prep/topics/design-patterns.md

     <summary>
         Answer
     </summary>
-    The Factory pattern in Java is a creation Java design pattern and favorite on many Java interviews.
+    The Factory pattern in Java is a creation Java design pattern .
 Factory pattern used to create an object by providing static factory methods.
 There are many advantages of providing factory methods like caching immutable objects, easy to introduce new objects, etc.
 </details>

 ### 31. What is _MVC_ pattern?